 Provincial rules

-Prevent and control the spread of invasive species in Ontario, the Invasive Species Act sets out rules to prevent and control the spread of invasive species.
+The Invasive Species Act sets out regulations to prevent and control the spread of invasive species.

 Species regulated under the act pose a risk to Ontario’s natural environment.
 We assess a species’ risk by looking at its biological characteristics, risk of harm to the natural environment, ability to disperse and social and economic impacts.